TensorFlow Lite - Person Detection

-Once the library has installed, you will need to configure it to disable some optional components that are not compatible with the RTL8722DM.
+3. In the Arduino IDE library manager, install the “JPEGDecoder” library.
+This example has been tested with version 1.8.0 of the “JPEGDecoder” library.
+Once the library has been installed, you will need to configure it to disable some optional components that are not compatible with the RTL8722DM.
 Open the following file:

 Open the example, “Files” -> “Examples” -> “TensorFlowLite_Ameba” -> “person_detection”.

-Upload the code and press the reset button on Ameba once the upload is finished.
+Upload the code and press the reset button on the Ameba board once the upload has completed.

-The inference results are also output to the Arduino serial monitor, which appear as follows:
+The inference results are also output to the Arduino IDE serial monitor, which appears as follows: